 How do I improve my golf swing, golf swing basics, compact golf swing, golf swing technique, good golf swing tips, proper golf swing, correct golf swing, how to get the perfect golf swing.

 As an example, I’ll invent a romantic title.
 I Left My Heart In Rio.

-Answering a question
+Answer a question

-From the example I used above about golf swing, when someone uses Google or Bing to ask a question such as, ‘how can I improve my golf swing?’, search engines do not differentiate between a question and a phrase.
+From the example, I used above about golf swing when someone uses Google or Bing to ask a question such as, “how can I improve my golf swing?” search engines do not differentiate between a question and a phrase.

 This also works on ebook retailers, as the search function on their sites works in a similar fashion.